b-k/cat_notes/Readme.md

 Math is _extremely_ vocabulary-heavy.
 Every statement, every theorem, is of the form _define a thing, then define another thing; these things are related via a relationship we have defined_.
 You could conceivably read a book in a language you don't speak by looking up every word, but if you hope to make any progress in reasonable time you will need to know the basic vocabulary without thinking too much about it.
 So much of the content in this repository is in the form of flash cards.
-Keeping to the spirit of mathematics, the great majority of cards cover definitions.
+There are some theorems and simple exercises, but keeping to the spirit of mathematics, the great majority of cards cover definitions.

 This repository, then, includes a document of general conceptual notes to myself, in `cat_notes.tex`, and a much longer set of flash cards, in `cat_cards.tex`.